RELISTOR® is a prescription medicine used to treat constipation that is caused by prescription pain medicines called opioids, in adults:

-The most common side effects of RELISTOR in clinical studies include: abdominal (stomach) pain, gas, nausea, dizziness, diarrhea, and sweating.
+The most common side effects of RELISTOR in people receiving treatment for their advanced illness include: stomach-area (abdomen) pain, gas, nausea, dizziness, and diarrhea.

 For product information, adverse event reports, and product complaint reports, please contact: